Vets-Who-Code/windows-dev-guide/README.md

 - [Obsidian](https://obsidian.md/) - A note-taking app using markdown
 - [Microsoft PowerToys](https://docs.microsoft.com/en-us/windows/powertoys/?WT.mc_id=twitter-0000-docsmsft) - A set of utilities for power users

-You can download all these at once with the following command using chocolatey in an admin shell:
+You can download all these at once with the following command using Chocolatey in an admin shell:

 ```ps
 choco install wox runjs responsively zeal figma drawio github-desktop postman notion powertoys obsidian -y